tanscon/mate-bot/README.md

 This bot was mainly developed during the 35c3.So be aware the code quality should be low

 # Commands
-/start -->  starts the bot and the bot will try to load the saved json file from the same directory.
+/start -->  starts the bot.
+While the bot is starting he will try to load the saved json file which must be located in the same directory.
-            If the bot finds the file, he will restore the saved state.
+If the bot succesfully finds the file, he will restore the saved state.

 /add *amount of mate* --> Add the given amount of bottles of mate to you own account. e.g /add 2